 - Operating tank/pipeline valves.

-- Exposure to all weather conditions, including extreme temperature, rain, ice, sleet, and wind,
+- Exposure to all weather conditions, including extreme temperatures, rain, ice, sleet, and wind.

-- Ability to adapt to a variety of schedules and hours, including long hours during transfers
+- Requirement to adapt to a variety of schedules and hours, including long hours during transfers.

 Section 13(b)(6) of the FLSA provides an exemption from overtime pay for “any employee employed as a seaman.”
 As explained in 29 C.F.R. § 783.31,